Dynatrace/perform-2022-hotday/mastering-business-transactions/lab-guide/content/03_hands-on 03/index.md

 1. Select either one of them ("Revenue" or "Loyalty Status")
 1. You might have to wait 2 or 3 minutes and refresh
 1. Click on "BookingService"
-1. Click on "Response time"
+1. Click on "View requests"
 1. Scroll down to the bottom of the page
 1. Click the tab "Request attributes"
 1. Expand the arrow at the right side of the row